Barna-code/newton-s-cradle-working/README.md

 The Matter.Render module is a simple HTML5 canvas based renderer for visualising instances of Matter.Engine.
 It is intended for development and debugging purposes, but may also be suitable for simple games.
 It includes a number of drawing options including wireframe, vector with support for sprites and viewports.

 more info: https://brm.io/matter-js/docs/classes/Render.html

+3.how the bobs are aligned to the roof and rope: check out  the code; and do the calculations